03Vin/WINTERPEP-PROJECT/README.md

 ## 🌌 Overview

-**PEP** (Professional Education Platform) is a full-stack academic management system built for modern educational institutions.
+**SmartAcad** is a full-stack academic management system built for modern educational institutions.
 It features a premium **cyberpunk-inspired UI**, intelligent scheduling, dynamic QR-based attendance with anti-proxy fraud detection, and role-segregated portals for Admins, Teachers, and Students — all backed by a secure, scalable REST API.

 > Built with a "Command Center" philosophy — every interaction feels like operating a high-security institutional intelligence terminal.